Austinbots/cs2-Change-Map-Rotation-Using-Text-File/README.md

 # cs2-Change-Maps-with-mapcycle.txt
-This plugin will cycle the server maps from the list of maps in .\csgo\maplist.txt file.<br>
+This plugin will cycle the server maps from the list of maps in .\csgo\mapcycle.txt<br>
 <br>
 It supports standard map names workshop map ids and comment lines.<br>
 For example:<br>